 But I also want to set some grounding for this series of critiques.
 Firstly, I don’t want to do something like say that I’ll have them all done before a new game comes out, because I’ve never been good at writing series of reviews and that problem only doubles under even the slightest pressure.
 Secondly, I want this series to have appeal to those who are new to the series as well, so I’m going to avoid forwards referencing, except in footnotes, where I will be potentially giving major spoilers for any of the games.
 I would love to hear that some people will play or replay the games while reading these reviews, so ideally they’re accessible for all.
 I will, however, be fully spoiling the game I’m writing about, as well as any games already covered in the series.

-Phoenix Wright: Ace Attorney was first released in Japan for the GBA in 2001 and then re-released worldwide in 2005 and contained a bonus case, which I mention only to explain that I’m going to talk first about the initial release, and then touch on the fifth case, Rise from the Ashes as an addendum (although there’s lots to address there).
+Phoenix Wright: Ace Attorney was first released in Japan for the GBA in 2001 and then re-released worldwide in 2005 containing a bonus case, which I mention only to explain that I’m going to talk first about the initial release, and then touch on the fifth case, Rise from the Ashes as an addendum (although there’s lots to address there).

 Although the game was initially conceived as a detective game, the action was moved to the courtroom with the main character, Phoenix Wright, becoming a defence attorney, as creator Shu Takumi thought that the main mechanic of exposing contradictions was more suited to a lawyer.
 The first case of the game, The First Turnabout, then, takes place entirely in and around the courtroom – the game’s investigation mechanic is not present until the second case.